Power Profile

 High-intensity training that is conducted exclusively indoors using a smart trainer and low-intensity outdoor rides may result in a higher Power Match value than the actual capacity.

-By selecting a specific riding activity from the activity list at the bottom, you can compare Power Curve and MMP-based Power Curve for that specific riding activity.
+By selecting a specific riding activity from the activity list, you can compare Power Curve and MMP-based Power Curve for that specific riding activity.

-Double-clicking on the time-specific maximum power point in the Power Curve will allow you to review the activity where the maximum power was recorded at that specific time.
+Double-clicking on a time-specific maximum power point in the Power Curve lets you review the activity where that peak power was recorded.